livz/livz.github.io/_posts/2025-12-18-advent-of-pwn.md

     }
 ]
 ```
-Or even manually set values for elements, to confirm the uderstanding of the code is correct:
+Or even manually set values for elements, to confirm the understanding of the code is correct:
 ```bash
 $ sudo bpftool map update name success key hex 00 00 00 00 value hex 01 00 00 00
 $ sudo bpftool map dump name success